Home | About | Galleries | Shows & Exhibits | Purchases | Links | Contact

 Steve

-Over the past thirty years, Steve has made numerous trips to many parts of the world, always taking pictures - both above water and below.
+Over the past forty years, Steve has made numerous trips to many parts of the world, always taking pictures - both above water and below.
 Photography has allowed him to capture the special sense and flavor of each country: the novelty of the scenery, the personalities of the people, the different ways they have of interacting with their environment.

 Photographing the Underwater World